Skip to main content

 3. Open Rundock

-For Intel Mac, Linux, or anyone who wants to run Rundock from source.
+For Linux, or anyone who wants to run Rundock from source.
+This is also the contributor path.

 Requirements